Moving to live in Ireland from outside the EU

 - certain personal property (this includes articles of used clothing) and household effects, including those of members of your household

 - bicycles and motor cycles, private cars, trailers, caravans, pleasure craft and private aeroplanes

 - wedding trousseaux (brides and grooms clothes, linen and other personal belongings used for a wedding) and wedding presents if, on marrying, you are moving to live here.

 There is no relief from Customs Duty and VAT for:

 - alcoholic products or tobacco products which are part of your personal property, other than the normal duty free allowances available to travellers (see information in Travelling from outside the EU)

 - tools which are used in a trade.

 Any property being imported for commercial reasons is not eligible for relief.
-However, if you are transferring your business to the State, you may be eligible for relief.
+However, if you are moving your business to the State, you may be eligible for relief.
 See information in Relief from Customs Duty and VAT on transfer of business to the EU.